 Kirtland's snake is a slender reptile with background colors ranging from brown to reddish brown or gray.
 The back is accented with two rows of alternating dark, squarish spots that run the length of the body.
 The belly is reddish and bordered along each side with a line of round, black spots.
 The latter is a good identifying characteristic, helping sort this snake from others that might have similar markings or reddish underparts.
 The scales are keeled and the anal plate is divided.

 In Pennsylvania, Kirtland's snake is limited to the western portion of the state, roughly following the western slope of the Allegheny Mountains.
 From here it ranges west through Ohio into Michigan and Illinois and south to Kentucky.
 It does not extend into Erie County.
-It is an Endangered Species of special concern.

 NORTHERN BLACK RACER